 Location and Transmission

 National FM broadcasts 24 hours a day at 102.8 MHz in the capital Harare.
-The ignited a debate with most of the peope and media reports saying the location was nonstrategic.
+Their was once debate where ,most of the people and media reports said the location was nonstrategic.
 Since the people who speak the languages mainly reside in Matabeleland, Masvingo and Chiredzi, it was argued that it would be better if the station was located there.
 The station's coverage reaches about 60% of the country.